AI For Window Cleaning Companies

 Built for window cleaning teams where the owner, estimator, and crew can all be on ladders, on route, or with customers when the next quote call comes in.

-Edit call volume, buyer intent, 25% lift, and average residential visit value.
+Edit call volume, qualified intent, 25% lift, and average residential visit value.

 Planning model only.
 Replace with the company's missed-call report, quote close rate, residential and commercial mix, average ticket, add-on rate, route density, seasonality, weather reschedule rate, and callback speed.